plokhotnyuk/jsoniter-scala/README.md

 ## Goals

-Initially this library was developed for requirements of real-time bidding in ad-tech and goal was simple: do parsing & serialization of JSON directly from UTF-8 bytes to your case classes & collections and back and do it crazily fast w/o reflection, intermediate syntax tree or events, w/ minimum allocations & copying.
+Initially this library was developed for requirements of real-time bidding in ad-tech and goals was simple:
+- do parsing & serialization of JSON directly from UTF-8 bytes to your case classes & Scala collections and back but do it crazily fast w/o reflection, intermediate syntax tree, strings or events, w/ minimum allocations & copying
+- do not replace illegally encoded characters of string values by placeholder characters and do not allow broken surrogate pairs of characters to be parsed or serialized

 It targets JDK 8 and above w/o any platform restrictions, but may works good enough on JDK 7 with Scala 2.11.